alfredclwong/alfred-evolve/README.md

   - the island can be stagnant until a neigbouring island that is improving migrates its elite
 - config saving
 - map elites: time remaining, diversity, simplicity
+- generation and/or program count combined migration rules